 Media Management and Online Broadcasting

 After listening to some tunes by a new artist, you may want to see them perform in person.
-The Eventful API, JamBase API, and Gruvr API all let you search for concert information and other events.
+The Eventful APITrack this API, JamBase APITrack this API, and Gruvr APITrack this API all let you search for concert information and other events.
 Eventful goes a step further by letting you "demand" an appearance by a performer in your area.
 Gruvr's API lets you integrate live music maps and concert schedules into your own site.

 APIs For Performers

 If you're a performer, then you're sure to be interested in the above APIs.
 You'll want to have your music available wherever listeners are searching for new music.
 You want to submit your songs to MusicDNS.org so that people who like your kind of music will be more likely to discover your own music.
 You'll certainly want to publicize your performance calendar using the APIs for Eventful, JamBase, and Gruvr.
 And when it comes to selling your recordings, investigate the SNOCAP API, which will help you set up your own music store.